Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-fc-syncplicity/README.md

 	}
 };
 ```
-## Additional information
+## Using the Syncplicity connector
-You get more information on how the Syncplicity-Connectors works can be found here: https://developer.syncplicity.com/documentation/additional_concepts
+The connector is based on the Syncplicity REST-API.
+The concepts and details are described here: https://developer.syncplicity.com/documentation/api_docs.

 ## Compatibility